onzfonz/comp227/src/content/1/en/part1a.md

 ```

 The export is not shown in most of the examples of the course material.
-Without the export, the component and the whole app breaks down.
+Without the export, the application breaks.

+What was printed out in the console?
-Did you remember your promise to keep the console open?
-What was printed out there?
+Did you keep it open?

 ### JSX